 - Payments for merchandise, telegrams, telephone, freight, storage, and similar items.

 - Payments of wages/salaries to employees and payments for business travel to employees.

 The 1099-MISC instructions are specific about providing 1099-MISC forms for attorneys, but they distinguish between two different types of payments:

-- Fees: Any law firm or attorney to whom you paid $600 or more in fees during 2011 must be given a 1099-MISC form.
+- Fees: Any law firm or attorney to whom you paid $600 or more in fees during 2018 must be given a 1099-MISC form.
 Enter the total paid in Box 7.
-It doesn't matter if this attorney is a corporation; the 1099-MISC must be provided.
+It does not matter if this attorney is a corporation; the 1099-MISC must be provided.

 Most Important: Before You Send out a 1099-Misc Form

-Before you give anyone a 1099-MISC for, you must first get a W-9 form from that person, verifying taxpayer ID number.
-You can't just take the person's information informally.
+Before you give anyone a 1099-MISC form, you must first get a W-9 form from that person, verifying the taxpayer ID number.
+You cannot accept the person's information informally.
 If your business is audited, you will need to be able to show a W-9 form for everyone who did work for you.
 The W-9 form must contain a valid tax identification number.